Spiritual Warfare: Sword of the Spirit 4 (the sword)

 Psalm 109:1,21-22,26,30-31: “O God, whom I praise, do not remain silent… But You, O Sovereign Lord, deal well with me for Your name’s sake; out of the goodness of Your love, deliver me.
 For I am poor and needy, and my heart is wounded within me… Help me, O Lord my God, save me in accordance with Your love… With my mouth I will greatly extol the Lord, in the great throng I will praise Him.
 For He stands at the right hand of the needy one, to save his life from those who condemn him.”

-Psalm 116:1-9: “I love the Lord, for He heard my voice; He heard my cry for mercy.
-Because He turned His ear to me, I will call on Him as long as I live.
-The cords of death entangled me, the anguish of the grave came upon me; I was overcome by trouble and sorrow.
-Then I called on the name of the Lord: ‘O Lord, save me!’
-The Lord is gracious and righteous; our God is full of compassion.
-The Lord protects the simplehearted; when I was in great need, He saved me.
-Be at rest once more, O my soul, for the Lord has been good to you.
-For you, O Lord, have delivered my soul from death, my eyes from tears, my feet from stumbling, that I may walk before the Lord in the land of the living.”
+Psalm 116:1-9 (KJV): “I love the Lord, because He hath heard my voice and my supplications.
+Because He hath inclined His ear unto me, therefore I will call upon Him as long as I live.
+The sorrows of death compassed me, and the pains of hell gat hold upon me: I found trouble and sorrow.
+Then called I upon the name of the Lord; ‘O Lord, I beseech Thee, deliver my soul!’
+Gracious is the Lord, and righteous; yea, our God is merciful.
+The Lord preserveth the simple: I was brought low, and He helped me.
+Return unto thy rest, O my soul; for the Lord hath dealt bountifully with thee.
+For Thou hast delivered my soul from death, mine eyes from tears, and my feet from falling.
+I will walk before the Lord in the land of the living.”

-Psalm 118:24: “This is the day the Lord has made; let us rejoice and be glad in it.”
+Psalm 118:24 (KJV): “This is the day which the Lord hath made; we will rejoice and be glad in it.”

 Psalm 119:89-90: “Your word, O Lord, is eternal; it stands firm in the heavens.
 Your faithfulness continues through all generations; You established the earth, and it endures.”

-Psalm 119:97,103-104: “Oh, how I love Your law!
-I meditate on it all day long… How sweet are Your words to my taste, sweeter than honey to my mouth!
-I gain understanding from Your precepts; therefore I hate every wrong path.”
+Psalm 119:97,103-104 (KJV): “O how I love Thy law! it is my meditation all the day… How sweet are Thy words unto my taste! yea, sweeter than honey to my mouth!
+Through Thy precepts I get understanding: therefore I hate every false way.”

 Psalm 119:132,135: “Turn to me and have mercy on me, as You always do to those who love Your name… Make Your face shine upon Your servant and teach me Your decrees.”